-Industrial/organizational (I/O) psychologists help organizations of all sizes and types better manage employees using evidence-based tactics and scientific research.
-Students delve into issues of critical relevance to today’s businesses, including talent management, assessment, training and organizational development and work-life balance to give employers a greater understanding of how to assess, select, develop, manage and retain their most valuable assets.
-A master’s degree in industrial organizational psychology prepares students to work and complete research in the complex arena of multinational organizations.
+Industrial/organizational (I/O) psychologists help organizations of all sizes and types better manage employees using evidence-based approaches and scientific research.
+Students delve into issues of critical relevance to today’s businesses, including talent management, assessment, training and organizational development and work-life balance to give employers a greater understanding of how to assess, select, develop, manage, and retain their most valuable assets.
+A master’s degree in industrial/organizational psychology prepares students to work and complete research in the complex arena of multinational organizations.

 Graduates with a master’s degree in industrial organizational psychology from Florida Tech frequently pursue careers in business and consulting, while others enter research and academic organizations.
 Some of the many employers of Florida Tech alumni include:

-The industrial organizational psychology master’s programs at Florida Tech offer a balanced scientist-practitioner curriculum, small class sizes and close mentoring from faculty members who provide one-on-one attention to students, working alongside them in both research, client and business interaction.
+The I/O psychology master’s programs at Florida Tech offer a balanced scientist-practitioner curriculum, small class sizes, and close mentoring from faculty members who provide one-on-one attention to students, working alongside them in research, client, and business interaction.
 I/O faculty are active researchers who work collaboratively with students as well as colleagues around the world.

 The I/O curriculum is based on the standards developed by the Society for Industrial and Organizational Psychology to train scientists and practitioners.
-The goal of Florida Tech’s industrial organizational psychology master’s program is to develop outstanding I/O psychologists who are able to apply their skills and knowledge to solve human problems in complex organizations.
+The goal of Florida Tech’s industrial/organizational psychology master’s program is to develop outstanding I/O psychologists who can apply their skills and knowledge to solve human problems in complex organizations.

-Faculty and students work together to delve into I/O psychology research.
+As noted above, faculty and students work together to undertake I/O psychology research.
 Not only do students study team dynamics, but they also work in teams to apply coursework and research findings.
-Students join one of many different research teams, are encouraged to publish and present their research at conferences and are frequent authors and co-authors of manuscripts.
+Students join one of many different research teams, are encouraged to publish and present their research at conferences, and are frequent authors and co-authors of manuscripts.

 Career opportunities as an industrial organizational psychology master’s program graduate can vary as widely as your interests.
-Businesses ranging from local organizations to multinational Fortune 500 companies, as well as government organizations and nonprofit groups employ Florida Tech graduates as consultants, high-level managers and executives.
-Graduates of the Florida Tech industrial/organizational psychology master’s and doctoral programs frequently pursue careers in business and consulting, while others enter research and academic organizations.
+Businesses ranging from local organizations to multinational Fortune 500 companies, and from government organizations to nonprofit groups, employ Florida Tech graduates as consultants, high-level managers, and executives.
+Graduates of the Florida Tech I/O psychology master’s and doctoral programs frequently pursue careers in business and consulting, while others enter research and academic organizations.

 Florida Tech’s foundation as a research university results in complex and well-rounded industrial organizational psychology programs that students can customize to their particular area of interest.
 The collaborative mindset among the faculty and peers allows students to work together in a challenging environment to delve deeply into their area of specialization.

-Students in the industrial organizational psychology programs at Florida Tech study in faculty-led research teams.
-These teams include such topics among a variety of team types including the feedback team, emotions team, motivation team, culture team, legal team and more.
-Each team has its own philosophy and goal, ranging from the culture team’s “the world isn’t flat; culture matters” to the feedback team’s “practice what we preach by working hard and communicating well.”
-Students are encouraged to publish and present their research at conferences and are frequent authors and co-authors of manuscripts.
+Students in the industrial organizational psychology programs at Florida Tech study in faculty-led research teams who focus on a variety of topics, including the feedback team, the emotions team, the motivation team, the culture team, the legal team, and more.
+Each team has its own philosophy and goal, ranging from the culture team’s “the world isn’t flat—culture matters” to the feedback team’s “practice what we preach by working hard and communicating well.”
+Students are encouraged to publish and present their research at conferences, and are frequent authors and co-authors of manuscripts.

 Research space is housed in Florida Tech Commons, including a large student workroom for individual and group research, as well as facilities for global communication.
-A Mondo pad that is used for global virtual work teams, research, meetings and workshops is available for students in any industrial organizational psychology programs.
+A Mondo pad—used for global virtual work teams, research, meetings, and workshops—is available for students in any industrial/organizational psychology program.

-Affiliated with the Center for Organizational Effectiveness, this management consultant group facilitates student participation in real-world applied projects in the field such as employee surveys, training programs, multi-rater feedback and individual assessment.
-Graduate students in the industrial organizational psychology programs work with clients in small businesses to Fortune 500 companies blending creativity with practical concepts learned in the classroom.
+Affiliated with the Center for Organizational Effectiveness, this management consultant group facilitates student participation in real-world applied projects in the field, such as employee surveys, training programs, multi-rater feedback, and individual assessments.
+Graduate students in the industrial organizational psychology programs work with clients in small businesses to Fortune 500 companies, blending creativity with practical concepts learned in the classroom.

 A master’s degree in industrial organizational psychology prepares individuals to pursue careers in business consulting.
-Alumni with a master’s in I/O from Florida Tech reside around the world, working in industrial organizational psychology jobs as internal or external consultant for businesses, non-for-profit organizations and government entities on a host of workplace topics from talent management, coaching, assessment, selection, training, performance, work-life balance and efficiency.
+Alumni with a master’s in I/O from Florida Tech reside around the world, working in industrial organizational psychology jobs as internal or external consultant for businesses, nonprofit organizations, and government entities on a host of workplace topics from talent management, coaching, assessment, selection, training, performance, work-life balance, and efficiency.